eonist/eonist.github.io/_posts/2020-02-21-think-about-problems-before-you-code.md

 - Iterating on the pseudo-code, even starting over, with the intimate knowledge of your first attempt
 - Programming in an isolated module with fake data
 - Slowly adding the module into the mothership code
+- Problems are often easier to reason about in a new and pristine project, vs a big cluster-code base were you have to constantly watch out for pitfalls / rabbit-holes
 - This way even if it doesn't work well in the mothership code, you can try again with another module with the same API and attach it to the mothership.
 - This way you avoid growing the mothership out of control